wheelerlab-uwec/wrmXpress-gui/docs/configuration/instrument_settings.md

 - Data is structured as TIFF files in TimePoint folders ([see more](../data_organization.md)).
 - Each TIFF image includes more than 1 well.
 - Input the number of wells in each row/column of the image (integers).
+- For Plate format, input the total number of rows/cols on the plate

+/// Note | 384-well plates
+The Multi Well functionality is designed for 384-well plates.
+These have 24 columns and 16 wells, and imaging often occurs in 2 wells per row/column in each image.
+///

 ### ImageXpress + Multi Site